 Come, let us take this holy sacrament of the Body and Blood of Christ in remembrance that he died for us, and feed on him in our hearts by faith with thanksgiving.
-We sing:
+We say together:

-Jesus, Lamb of God, have mercy on us.
-Jesus, bearer of our sins, have mercy on us.
-Jesus, Redeemer of the world, grant us your peace.
+Lamb of God, have mercy on us.
+Lamb of God, have mercy on us.
+Lamb of God, grant us your peace.